Cytla24/poemtok/README.md

 # PoemTok

-PoemTok is a tool that converts PDF books into TikTok-style videos, with each page of the book becoming a separate video.
-The text formatting from the PDF is preserved and overlaid on a background video of your choice.
+PoemTok is a tool that converts PDF books into TikTok-style videos.
+Each page of the PDF becomes a separate video with the text displayed as white text on a semi-transparent black background, overlaid on a background video.

 ## Features

+- **Automated PDF Processing**: Extract content from PDF pages while excluding headers and footers
-- Convert each PDF page to a separate TikTok video
+- **High-Quality Screenshots**: Create clean screenshots of each page
-- Preserve text formatting from the original PDF
+- **Text Styling**: Convert text to white on semi-transparent black background
-- Overlay text on a background video with a semi-transparent backdrop
+- **Video Creation**: Overlay processed text on background videos
-- Customize video duration, resolution, and page range
-- Batch process multiple pages at once
+- **Batch Processing**: Process multiple pages in one command
+- **Customizable Appearance**: Adjust text size, background opacity, and more

 ## Installation